jyeary/dnsjnio/README.md

 Demo
 ----

-Running 'ant demo' will run the demo code, demo/DemoClient.java.
-This code loads a list of names from demo/to_resolve.txt, and resolves them all in a single thread over a single port.
+There is a demonstration project that can be downloaded from [dnsjnio-demo](https://github.com/jyeary/dnsjnio-demo) This code loads a list of names from demo/to_resolve.txt, and resolves them all in a single thread over a single port.

 Contact